realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/cdn/README.md

 # CDN Entrypoints

-CDN entrypoints provide the most stealthy and globally resilient access path into the VPN Access Layer.
+CDN entrypoints provide the most stealthy and globally resilient access path into the **network-access-layer**.
-By routing traffic through major Content Delivery Networks (CDNs) such as Cloudflare, Fastly, and Akamai, these entrypoints make VPN traffic indistinguishable from normal CDN‑served web content.
+By routing traffic through major Content Delivery Networks (CDNs) such as Cloudflare, Fastly, and Akamai, these entrypoints make traffic indistinguishable from normal CDN‑served web content.

 CDN entrypoints are essential for high‑risk regions where direct TLS or QUIC traffic is aggressively blocked or fingerprinted.